kgroveshok/z80-homebrew/WORD-LIST.md

 ### NUM2STR ( n -- s ) Convert a number on TOS to string | NOT DOING

-### FIND ( s c -- s u ) Search the string s for the char c and push the position of the first occurance to TOS | TODO

 ### COPY ( u1 u2 -- Copy string u2 to u1 ) SHOULD THIS BE HANDLED WITH DUP?  | TODO